-Elena del Rivero has dedicated her work to study diverse written and verbal forms for communicating personal experiences, with an emphasis in the epistolary format.
-Born in Valencia, Spain, she has lived in New York since 1991.
-Her focus is on painting and works on pape but has also produced large-scale installations and performances where she has included printmaking and analog photography.
+Elena del Rivero has dedicated her work to study diverse written and visual forms for communicating personal experiences with an emphasis in the epistolary format.
+Born in Valencia, Spain, has lived in New York since 1991.
+Her focus is on painting and works on paper but she has also produced large-scale installations and performances with an interest in printmaking and analog photography.
 Her projects develop gradually and do not always possess predictable end points.
 She welcomes improvisation and free associative connections and meanings amass over extended periods of time.
 One of her ongoing drawing series, “Letter to the Mother,” initially inspired by Franz Kafka’s Letter to his Father, has, since the 1990s, grown in various directions.
-Del Rivero draws inspiration from experience, including historial events that she has witnessed, and especially the everyday with its multiple symbolical references.
+Del Rivero draws inspiration from what is at hand, historial events that she has witnessed, and the everyday with its multiple symbolical references.
 Interested by the passage of time, she seeks the double entendre to uncover a subtle, if aesthetic, potential concealed within the discarded object and the transformation of decay.
-She contemplates a utopian idea of mending: action that she takes whenever the opportunity arises when the works get damaged, intentionally or not, during the process of making them; in this manner she, metaphorically, sutures their ‘wounds’.
+She contemplates a utopian idea of mending action that she takes whenever the opportunity arises when the works get damaged, intentionally or not, during the process of making them; in this manner she, metaphorically, sutures their "wounds".
 The kitchen historically has been the “female grid,” and it is this paradoxical and political place, the symbol par excellence of domesticity that has become her laboratory of ideas.

 Elena del Rivero’s work is in the collection of the Metropolitan Museum of Art (New York, NY); Museum of Modern Art (New York, NY); Yale University Art Gallery (New Haven, CT); Fogg Art Museum (Cambridge, MA); National Gallery of Art (Washington DC); Baltimore Art Museum (Baltimore, MD); Colby College Museum of Art (Waterville, ME); Pollock Gallery at Southern Methodist University (Dallas, TX); Birmingham Museum of Art (Birmingham, AL); Institut Valenciá d’Art Modern (Valencia, Spain) and The Reina Sofía (Madrid, Spain), among others.